FuryBG/JSON-Validator/README.md

     JsonSchemaCheck(schema, object);
 }
 catch(err) {
-    //Error thrown by validator if schema didn't match ne object }
+    //Error thrown by validator if schema didn't match the object }
 ````